mpicbg-scicomp/scion/docs/index.md

 * Realtime monitoring source folder
 * Synchronization folder if the content is changed

+## Contributions

+We are looking forward to contributions.
+If you want to contribute this project, please read our [Dev](dev.md) documentation first.

 ## Licensing

 Scion is licensed under the BSD 3-Clause "New" or "Revised" License.
 See [LICENSE](LICENSE) for the full license text.